ecodynlab/GALUP/Modules 2/module1.md

 **What will you learn from this module?**
-- Time Series Analysis Concept
+- Time Series Analysis Concept and fundamentals
-- Time Series Analysis Fundamentals
+- Time Series Analysis Methods
 - Techniques for Time Series Analysis in GEE

 ## 1. Introduction to Time Series Analysis